-R. Dawes and T. Carrington, "How to Choose One-dimensional Basis Functions So That a Very Efficient Multidimensional Basis May Be Extracted From a Direct Product of the One-dimensional Functions: Energy Levels of Coupled Systems with as Many as 16 Coordinates," Journal of Chemical Physics, vol. 122, no. 13, American Institute of Physics (AIP), Apr 2005.
+R. Dawes and T. Carrington, "How to Choose One-Dimensional Basis Functions So That a Very Efficient Multidimensional Basis May Be Extracted From a Direct Product of the One-dimensional Functions: Energy Levels of Coupled Systems with as Many as 16 Coordinates," Journal of Chemical Physics, vol. 122, American Institute of Physics (AIP), Apr 2005.

 The definitive version is available at https://doi.org/10.1063/1.1863935

 Coupling strengths; Discrete variable representation (DVR); One-dimensional basis functions; Prune strategy; Atoms; Diagnosis; Eigenvalues and eigenfunctions; Extraction; Hamiltonians; Matrix algebra; Electron energy levels